Monday, August 17, 2026

 She sometimes sits and has a little weep about where her life is at.
 But, to be fair, most of the time she's cheerful, resolute and philosophical.
 Or so darn tired she's on auto-pilot.

-What I'm reporting to each of the ten or twelve (I've lost count) professionals who are attached to her placemnent is; she's a loving, responsible, tireless mother.
+What I'm reporting to to each of the ten or twelve (I've lost count) professionals who are attached to her placemnent is; she's a loving, responsible, tireless mother.

 Biggest plus so far?
 Actually - and moreover honestly - there are too many to mention them all.
 A few;